DavideTrupia/Nitro-Spark/README.md

 docker build -f DockerfileSubmit -t submit .
 ```
 Now we need to create the user-defined bridge network in order to attach our containers that will be running in the background.
+(Note that these images are published using ``docker push``, later will be needed, in fact for simplicity we can just ``docker pull davide0110/spark_master`` to just pull the image that we have created directly.
+For now this part we considered everything from scratch)
 ```
 docker network create --driver bridge spark-network
 ```